'A Woman Of No Importance' Finally Gets Her Due

 The man in hot pursuit was none other than the Gestapo's infamous Klaus Barbie, known as "the Butcher of Lyon" for the thousands in France tortured and killed by his forces.

-Barbie ordered "wanted" posters of Hall that featured a drawing of her above the words: "The Enemy's Most Dangerous Spy — We Must Find And Destroy Her!"
+Barbie ordered "wanted" posters of Hall that featured a drawing of her above the words "The Enemy's Most Dangerous Spy — We Must Find And Destroy Her!"

 The Nazis appeared to be closing in on Hall around the end of 1942.
 She narrowly escaped to Spain, embarking on a harrowing journey that included walking three days for 50 miles in heavy snow over the forbidding Pyrenees Mountains.